tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/03_basic_syntax.md

     }

-and that's our basic lambda syntax.

 Let's take the sorting example from earlier through these steps.
-We start with the anonymous instance;
+We start with the anonymous instance:

     Arrays.sort(numbers, new Comparator<Integer>() {